The localization spectral sequence in the motivic setting: The main theorem

 \begin{coro} Assume that $\KM$ is a hereditary ring (e.g., $\KM$ is a field or $\KM=\mathbb{Z}$) and that for every stratum $S$ and every integer $n$ the cohomology group $h^n(S)$ is a torsion-free $\KM$-module.
 Then we have a spectral sequence of $\KM$-modules:

 \end{coro}

 \begin{proof} Since $C^\bullet(S)$ is a complex of free $\KM$-modules, the tensor product by $C^\bullet(S)$ is also the derived tensor product.
 Moreover, since $\KM$ is hereditary, the complex $C^\bullet(S)$ is quasi-isomorphic to its cohomology.
-Finally, since that cohomology is assumed to be torsion-free, the Künneth formula applies without the Tor correction term. \end{proof}
+Finally, since that cohomology is assumed to be torsion-free, the K\"{u}nneth formula applies without the Tor correction term. \end{proof}

 \begin{rem} In the context of Remark \ref{rem: graded poset OS} we can simplify further since most cohomology groups $h^j(S)$ vanish: we get a spectral sequence

 The differential $d_1^{p,q}$ has component indexed by strata $S$ and $T$, with $\rk(S)=p$, $\rk(T)=p+1$, given by